dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/localized-barcodes-unit.md

 func getLocalizedBarcodes() -> [LocalizedBarcodeElement]?
 ```

-**Return Value**
+**Return value**

-An array of `LocalizedBarcodeElement` as the localized barcodes.
+An array of `LocalizedBarcodeElement`, which contains the detailed information for each localized barcode.

 ### getCount

-Get the count of localized barcodes.
+Returns the number of localized barcodes ([`LocalizedBarcodeElement`](localized-barcode-element.md)) in the unit.

 <div class="sample-code-prefix"></div>
 >- Objective-C